CONDITIONS

 Period pain usually lasts for up to 3 days

-Individuals experiencing these cramps may feel various symptoms, such as cramping pain in the abdomen and lower back discomfort.
+Individuals experiencing these cramps may feel various symptoms such as cramping pain in the abdomen and lower back discomfort.

 Tracking how you are feeling, both physically and emotionally, during your period can help you better understand and manage these symptoms.
 Keeping a diary of your period dates and symptoms can help manage period pain.

-What Causes Severe Period Pain?
+What causes Severe Period Pain?

-Secondary dysmenorrhoea can be caused by underlying conditions, including:
+Secondary dysmenorrhoea can be caused by underlying conditions including:

 Endometriosis (tissue similar to the womb lining growing outside the uterus)